Cathay Pacific Chairman Slosar resigns, to be replaced by Swire executive

 Hogg was replaced by Augustus Tang, who had previously headed Swire’s aircraft maintenance company.

-The departure of Slosar, a former Cathay CEO, and the appointment of Healy will take effect at Cathay’s annual meeting on Nov.
-6, the carrier said in a statement.
+The departure of Slosar, a former Cathay CEO, and the appointment of Healy will take effect after Cathay’s Nov.
+6 board meeting, the carrier said in a statement.

 In a filing to the stock exchange, Cathay said Slosar “confirmed that his resignation is due to his retirement and that he is not aware of any disagreement with the Board of the Company.”